spryker/spryker-docs/docs/scos/user/features/202108.0/product-bundles-feature-overview.md

 {% endinfo_block %}

-* A bundle can contain multiple quantities of the same item
+* A bundle can contain multiple quantities of the same item.
-* The availability of a bundle product is equal to the item with the lowest availability
+* The availability of a bundle product is equal to the item with the lowest availability.

 ## Product-Bundle module